MaxDevv/Un-LOCC/readme.md

 ## Abstract

 The quadratic computational complexity of the Transformer attention mechanism makes large context LLM inferences prohibitively costly.
 This project, inspired by the research of DeepSeek-OCR, investigates a practical method for LLM context compression by rendering text as an image.
 The core hypothesis is that an image, which has a fixed token cost for a Vision-Language Model (VLM), can serve as a highly compressed representation of a much larger body of text.
-We introduce the "Optical Needle in a Haystack" (O-NIH) evaluation framework to systematically optimize and quantify the performance of this technique.
-Through extensive experimentation with variables including font family, color contrast, image resolution, and font size, we identified an optimal configuration.
-Our results show that it is possible to achieve compression ratios approaching 3:1 (e.g., **2.8:1** in Experiment 56) while maintaining over **93% retrieval accuracy**.
+I introduce the "Optical Needle in a Haystack" (O-NIH) evaluation framework to systematically optimize and quantify the performance of this technique.
+Through extensive experimentation with variables including font family, color contrast, image resolution, and font size, I've identified some optimal configurations.
+These results show that it is possible to achieve compression ratios approaching 3:1 (e.g., **2.8:1** in Experiment 56) while maintaining over **93% retrieval accuracy**.
 This demonstrates that Optical Compression is a viable, plug-and-play strategy for drastically extending the effective context length and reducing the operational cost of existing VLMs.

 ## Key Results